cdfmlr/pyflowchart/README.md

 Well, I guess a **GUI** for PyFlowchart may be remarkable.
 Pasting your code into it, the flowchart DSL will be generated just in time, and flowchart will be shown aside.

-- [ ] The Chinese README your buddies waiting for!
+- [ ] ~~The Chinese README your buddies waiting for!~~ 希望有大佬帮助贡献个中文 README 呀。

 ----

-Sadly, I am too busy (this word is pronounced as `[ˈlеizi]`——lazy) to code these ideas.
+Sadly, I am too busy (pronounced as `[ˈlеizi]`——lazy) to code these ideas.
 Please [submit an issue](https://github.com/cdfmlr/pyflowchart/issues/new) to push me on.
 Or, PR to make it by yourself.
 I cannot wait to appreciate your great contribution!

 ## References